The Bankrate promise

 Term loan: Best for long-term investments

-Business term loans are offered by traditional banks, credit unions and online lenders.
+Just like there are different LLC types that shape how your company operates, there are different types of LLC term loans.
+These loans are offered by traditional banks, credit unions and online lenders.
 Online lenders often feature rapid approvals and funding times, but term loans from banks and credit unions are generally slower to fund.

 The business loan requirements are similar to other types of LLC loans.
 The rate you receive will depend on your creditworthiness and the type of lender you choose.
 Some lenders also require you to meet a minimum annual revenue threshold that could be on the higher end.